leeweekiat/leeweekiat.github.io/_pages/publications.md

 Published Papers
 ======

-W.K.
-Lee, Y. Cui.
-(2023) “Should Gig Platforms Decentralize Dispute Resolution?”
+Lee, W.K. and Cui, Y.  (2024) “Should Gig Platforms Decentralize Dispute Resolution?”
 Accepted at Manufacturing & Service Operations Management.
-Note that the E-Companion can be found [here](https://www.dropbox.com/scl/fi/ukclv3xrw3fk1j5unywc5/Disputepaper-Electronic-Companions.pdf?rlkey=lpynr5yn6seocj356cpbv55fk&dl=0)

 Working Papers
 ======

-W.K.
-Lee, Y. Cui, K. Girotra.
-2023.
-Are Fair Workweek Laws Fair?

-W.K.
-Lee, Y. Cui, Q. Li.
-2023.
-Freelancers or employees?
+Lee, W.K., Cui, Y., and Li, Q. Freelancers or employees?
 A field experiment with a food-delivery platform.

-W.K.
-Lee.
-The Value of Commitment to Equitable Products
+Hu, B., and Lee, W.K.
+Rushed Justice: The Value of Fast-Track Dispute Systems on Second-Hand Platforms.

+Huang, R., and Lee, W.K.
+When Sustainability Support Falls Flat: How Manufacturer Double Agency Role Shapes Effort in Multi-Tier Supply Chains.

+Cao, X., Huang, W. and Lee, W.K.
+Digital Puppeteers: Investigating the Use of Online Brigades to Influence Employee Behavior and Consumer Perceptions.

 Work in Progress
 ======
-R. Huang & W.K.
-Lee.
-Double Agency of Manufacturer in Supply Chains.

-X. Cao, W. Huang & W.K.
-Lee.
-Blockchain-Driven Return Policy for Online Platform.

-B. Hu & W.K.
-Lee.
-Online Dispute Resolution on Second-Hand Platform.
+Lee, W.K., Cui Y., and Girotra, K. Fair Workweek, Fair Outcomes?
+The Heterogeneous Treatment Effects of Predictive Scheduling Laws.

+Lee, W.K., and Lim, S.W.T.
+Who Answers the Call?
+Managing Volunteers on a Nonprofit Logistics Platform.

+Lee, W.K., Cui, Y., and Li, Q. Shift Commitment in the Gig Economy: A Study with a Food Delivery Platform.